What is a codec and why do you need one?

-What is a codec?
-If we defined the color of every pixel in a video, the file size would be enormous (nearly 4 gigs per minute for 720p video.) if you’re interested, here is the math:
+Video creators and hosting and streaming platforms use codecs to keep file sizes manageable.
+Think about it: If we had to define the color of every pixel in a video, the file size would be enormous—nearly 4 gigs per minute for a 720p video.

 - Quicktime (.mov)